Course Outline

 3

-Comply with occupational health and safety requirements, identify and manage risks, and work in a safe, ethical and responsible manner with other health professionals
+Work within personal and professional scope and in a safe, ethical and responsible manner in collaboration with other health professionals

 4